raphael-proust/OGL-SRD5/pages/16.magic/default.md

 Smoke leaks from the lead-stoppered mouth of this brass bottle, which weighs 500g.
 When you use an action to remove the stopper, a cloud of thick smoke pours out in a 18m radius from the bottle.
 The cloud’s area is heavily obscured.
 Each minute the bottle remains open and within the cloud, the radius increases by 3m until it reaches its maximum radius of 36m.

 The cloud persists as long as the bottle is open.
 Closing the bottle requires you to speak its command word as an action.
 Once the bottle is closed, the cloud disperses after 10 minutes.
-A moderate wind (11 to 20 miles per hour) can also disperse the smoke after 1 minute, and a strong wind (21 or more miles per hour) can do so after 1 round.
+A moderate wind (17.6km to 32.0km per hour) can also disperse the smoke after 1 minute, and a strong wind (33.6km/h or more) can do so after 1 round.

 #### Eyes of Charming